mosama182/diffusion_models/README.md

 python <name-of-main-script>.py
 ```

-Below is a short description of each experiment with illustraive figures.
+Below is a short description of each experiment with illustrative figures.

 ## Experiment-0